Personally vetted instructors

 Lessons & classes tailored to Business Italian

-The Lei form, conditional and subjunctive moods, formal email salutations and closings, the professional vocabulary that distinguishes business Italian from conversational Italian.
-Drills include real Italian business emails — first-contact, follow-up, negotiation, escalation, internal team — read and rewritten until the register sounds native.
+The Lei form as default, conditional and subjunctive moods for politeness, formal email salutations (Egregio, Gentile) and closings (Cordiali saluti, Distinti saluti, Resto a disposizione), and the elaborate written register that distinguishes Business Italian from conversational Italian.
+Drills include real Italian business correspondence (first contact, follow-up, negotiation, escalation, internal team) read and rewritten until the register sounds like a native Italian professional.
+Common gaps we close: indicative-everywhere blunt phrasing, missing the Lei/tu switch, weak closings, and translated American idioms.

-Fatturato, bilancio, utile, perdita, cassa integrazione, partita IVA, codice fiscale, procura, consiglio di amministrazione, amministratore delegato.
-Industry-specific vocabulary calibrated to your sector — corporate finance, contract law, M&A, marketing, design, manufacturing — with real Italian source documents.
+Fatturato, bilancio, utile, perdita, cassa integrazione, partita IVA, codice fiscale, procura, consiglio di amministrazione, amministratore delegato, notaio.
+Industry-specific vocabulary calibrated to your sector (corporate finance, contract law, M&A, marketing, fashion and design, manufacturing, wine and food export) with real Italian source documents.
+Italian labor law vocabulary for anyone managing Italian staff: contratto a tempo indeterminato, collettivo nazionale, delegato sindacale, licenziamento.

-The Milan/Turin vs Rome/southern Italy business divide and what it means for meeting punctuality and decision pace.
-CILS DUE and CELI certification preparation for HR-required proof of proficiency.
-Pre-deal Italian for upcoming negotiations — sector vocabulary, counterpart-specific prep, cultural calibration for the team you'll meet.
+The Milan and Turin North versus the Rome and South business divide and what it means for meeting punctuality, decision pace, and the relationship layer.
+Luxury and design Italian (Florence, Como, Milan), manufacturing Italian (Veneto and Emilia-Romagna belt), wine and food export Italian (Piedmont, Tuscany, Sicily).
+CILS DUE B2 and C1, CELI 3 and 4 certification preparation for HR-required proof of proficiency, with mock exams and module-specific strategy.
+Pre-deal Italian for upcoming negotiations: sector vocabulary, counterpart-specific prep, cultural calibration for the team you will face.

 FAQ